biopragmatics/oquat/docs/unknowns/source/hp.md

 </details>

-## `DSM` (1)
+## `DSM`

+There are 1 usages of `DSM` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20DSM)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20DSM).

 | curie      |   usages | nodes                                                   |
 |------------|----------|---------------------------------------------------------|
 | DSM:313.81 |        1 | [HP:0010865](http://purl.obolibrary.org/obo/HP_0010865) |

-## `Eurenomics` (3)
+## `Eurenomics`

+There are 3 usages of `Eurenomics` in `hp`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Eurenomics)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Eurenomics).

 | curie                |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |----------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|